 Pyotr Ilyich Tchaikovsky

-Clink a glass of wine from Ursula Brewery!
+Clink a glass of wine or Oskar Blues Pale Ale from Total Wine!
+Choose from white, rose and red wines.
 Sorry kids, this More than Music event is 21+ only.
 Starting at 5:30pm; $6.

 Complimentary Coffee ☕️

 Our friends at Purple Door Coffee will be brewing java for you to enjoy.
 Starting at 5:30pm.

 Join us in the chapel for a free, informal pre-concert chat about the music you’ll be hearing.
 What should you listen for?
 What is the music’s historic and cultural context?
 Associate Conductor Renee Noel Gilliland will give you insights into the music you’ll be listening to.
 6:30–7:00pm.

 During the concert, we live-tweet photos, facts and tidbits about the music you’re listening to.
 Follow along, share and interact with us and other concert-goers on Twitter. @denverphilorch

 Say hello!
 Join us in the lobby after the concert for refreshments, meet the musicians and have fun!

 After the concert, join DPO musicians, staff, board members and volunteers for a drink and appetizers just across the street at The University Club.